 1. A person who is considered foolish or stupid.

-2. A person with profound intellectual disability having a mental age below three years and generally unable to learn connected speech or guard against common dangers.
+2. A person with mild intellectual disability having a mental age of from 7 to 12 years and generally having communication and social skills enabling some degree of academic or vocational education.
 The term belongs to a classification system no longer in use and is now considered offensive.

 Indo-European & Semitic Roots Appendices